pauly/lightwaverf/README.md

 In conjunction with the time modifiers above, you can schedule events to occur relative to the local sunset/sunrise - e.g do something one hour after sunset.

-If you want to improve any of my docs or code then please fork this and send me a pull request and I'll merge it in.

 ## Some example timer use cases

 Here are some ideas on things to automate with the timers: